What you need to know about the Medici family, the dynasty that ruled first over Florence and then all of Tuscany for three centuries.

 Medici: Masters of Florence television series

-In 2016 the Medici became television celebrities with the 8-episode mini series “Medici:Masters of Florence”.
-It shows how Giovanni di Bicci and his son Cosimo the Elder shaped the future fame of this powerful dynasty.
-Though not historically accurate, it’s an engaging drama that transport you back to 15th century Florence.
+The Medici have become television celebrities with the two series “Medici:Masters of Florence”.
+The first one shows how Giovanni di Bicci and his son Cosimo the Elder shaped the future fame of this powerful dynasty, while the second season illustrates the life of Lorenzo the Magnificent Though not historically accurate, they’re engaging dramas that transport you back to 15th century Florence.